mrayanasim09/python-projects/CONTRIBUTING.md

 ### 7. Create a Pull Request

 Now, go to the original repository on GitHub [python-projects](https://github.com/mrayanasim09/python-projects) and switch to the branch you just created (my-contribution).
 Click on the "New Pull Request" button.
 Ensure that the base repository is set to mrayanasim09/python-projects and the base branch is set to main.
-Compare your branch (my-contribution) with the main branch of the original repository.
+Compare your branch (my contribution) with the main branch of the original repository.
 Review your changes and click "Create Pull Request."

 ### 8. Collaborate and Iterate